hemerajs/hemera/README.md

 })
 ```

-You can even reply a response without to call you handler.
+You can also reply a response which will end the request-response cycle.
+Available in:

 * `onServerPreHandler`,
 * `onServerPreRequest`